bbauska/Coursera-Bootstrap/readme.md

 execute in order to make changes to your page with the JavaScript code, and that will take a little bit of time.

-You don\'t want the user to be waiting for the entire page to be loaded before they see something in their browser window.
+You don&apos;t want the user to be waiting for the entire page to be loaded before they see something in their browser window.

-That\'s why we normally load the JavaScript classes towards the end of our html page just before the body tech.
+That&apos;s why we normally load the JavaScript classes towards the end of our html page just before the body tech.

-After making these changes, let\'s save the file.
+After making these changes, let&apos;s save the file.

 Now, the reason why I am showing the index.html file in my editor and also the browser right next to it is, the moment you save the changes